zakirullin/cognitive-load/README.md

 ----

 > **Note**
-> We will refer to our cognitive load as follows:
+> We will refer to the level cognitive load as follows:
 > `🧠`: fresh working memory, zero cognitive load
 > `🧠++`: two facts in our working memory, cognitive load increased
 > `🤯`: working memory overflow, more than 4 facts

 ## Inheritance nightmare
-We're tasked to change a few things for our admin users. 🧠
+We're tasked to change a few things for our admin users. `🧠`

 `AdminController extends UserController extends GuestController extends BaseController`